mckinseyacademy/mcka-theme/docs/SetupNotes.md

 See [Initial configuration][initial-configuration] for details on configuring Apros programs, clients and students.

-You may wish to enable to local mock server if you so desire.
+You may wish to enable the local mock server if you so desire.
 To do this, add the following to your local_settings.py file:

     RUN_LOCAL_MOCK_API = True